Review by Tony Attwood, updated August 2018.

 - Heroes; we must have more heroes.

 In short this is a sudden look inside the music and images of the last 100 years, which is by and large what post-modernism does.
-It takes the past and reinvents it for today – but the re-invention often makes no sense.
+It takes the past and reinvents it for today – but the re-invention often makes no sense, but each re-invention is equal.

 Thunder on the mountain, fires on the moon